couchbasebrian/QueryTest/README.md

 * [Working with N1QL from Java](http://docs.couchbase.com/developer/java-2.1/querying-n1ql.html)

 How to use:

 1. Create a Couchbase 4.0 cluster, one node is fine.
-Be sure the cluster has the services Data, Index, and Query
+Be sure the cluster has the services Data, Index, and Query.

 2. Load the travel-sample bucket

 3. Create the primary index on the travel-sample bucket with cbq

     $ cd /opt/couchbase/bin